-Global University is composed of four schools providing a seamless approach to study, ranging in academic level from certificates (initial evangelism and discipleship courses) through graduate degrees.
-The four schools are School for Evangelism and Discipleship, Berean School of the Bible (offering adult continuing education courses to equip people for church leadership),
+Global University is composed of five schools providing a seamless approach to study, ranging in academic level from certificates (initial evangelism and discipleship courses) through graduate degrees.
+The five schools are School for Evangelism and Discipleship, Berean School of the Bible (offering adult continuing education courses to equip people for church leadership), School for Ministry Development (offering an Associate of Arts in Church Ministry that fulfills the educational requirements for credentialing with the General Council of the Assemblies of God through the ordained minister level), Undergraduate School of Bible and Theology

-Undergraduate School of Bible and Theology (offering certificates, diplomas, associate of arts, and bachelor of arts degrees), and Graduate School of Theology (offering master of arts, master of divinity, and doctor of ministry degrees).
-Catalogs for each school are available on our website at www.globaluniversity.edu.
+(offering certificates and diplomas and associate of arts and bachelor of arts degrees), and Graduate School of Theology (offering master of arts, master of divinity, and doctor of ministry degrees).
+Catalogs for each school are available on our website at www. globaluniversity.edu.